Al-Hajjaj ibn Yusuf: Ibn al-Ash'ath's revolt and aftermath

 The failure of Ibn al-Ash'ath's revolt led to the tightening of Umayyad control over Iraq.
 In 702 al-Hajjaj founded the city of Wasit, situated midway between Basra and Kufa, where he moved his seat.
 There he gathered all Syrian troops present in Iraq, ostensibly in order to rein in the Syrians and prevent excess at the expense of the populace, but in reality his aim was to isolate the Syrians from the locals and solidify their loyalty to him.
 Henceforth, Iraq passed under virtual Syrian occupation, and the Iraqis, regardless of social status, were deprived of any real power in the governance of the region.
 Al-Hajjaj was now the undisputed master not only of Iraq, but of the entire Islamic East; only the governor of Khurasan, Yazid ibn al-Muhallab, retained some autonomy.
-Although Yazid was able to refuse several summons to Wasit, finally in 704 al-Hajjaj persuaded the Caliph to dismiss him, and Yazid was imprisoned.
+Although Yazid was able to refuse several summons to Wasit, in 704 al-Hajjaj persuaded Abd al-Malik to dismiss him, and Yazid was imprisoned.

 Campaigns of expansion

 As governor of Iraq and viceroy of the East, al-Hajjaj supervised a major wave of expansion.
 He appointed his kinsman Muhammad ibn al-Qasim al-Thaqafi to lead the conquest of Sindh (northwestern India), Qutayba ibn Muslim to conquer Transoxiana (Central Asia), and Mujja'a ibn Si'r to Oman.
 Although al-Hajjaj himself undertook no campaign during these years, his role was essential: not only did he select the generals who carried out these campaigns, but also "prepared them very carefully, sparing no expense, since he calculated that with victory he would recover his expenses many times over" (A. Dietrich).

 The relationship between al-Hajjaj and Muhammad ibn al-Qasim has always been one of great debate.
 Many accounts list al-Hajjaj as being his uncle or father-in-law.
 According to the Chach Nama, the oldest chronicle of the Arab conquest of Sindh, the primary reason al-Hajjaj ordered an expedition against the region's ruler Raja Dahir, was the pirate raid off the coast of Debal, resulting in the capturing of gifts to the caliph from the king of Serendib (modern Sri Lanka) as well as the female pilgrims on board who were captured.
-Upon hearing of the matter, al-Hajjaj wrote a letter to the Raja, and upon unsuccessful resolution being reached, launched a military attack.
-Other reasons attributed to al-Hajjaj's interest was gaining a foothold in Makran(Balochistan) and Sindh, protecting the maritime interests of the caliphate, and punishing the armies of Sindh for participating alongside the Persians in various battles such as those at Salasal, Qadisiyya and Nahawand and also the granting of refuge to fleeing rebel chieftains.
+Upon hearing of the matter, al-Hajjaj wrote a letter to the Raja, and upon its unsuccessful resolution, launched a military expedition.
+Other reasons attributed to al-Hajjaj's interest was gaining a foothold in Makran (Balochistan) and Sindh, protecting the maritime interests of the caliphate, punishing the armies of Sindh for participating alongside the Persians in various battles such as those at Salasal, Qadisiyya and Nahawand, and also the granting of refuge to fleeing rebel chieftains.